rpgreview/papersandpaychecks/cow-orkers.md

 The head of the team is an extremely competent administrator, Bree Yark, who is not above engaging in this rumour mill herself.
 Whenever an administrator is stuck with a particularly complex problem and their immediate colleagues cannot help (such as contradictory procedures), a cry will come up from the floor where he name is simply exclaimed in full: "Bree Yark!"
 Contrary to popular belief this does not sound anything like "Hey Rube" and Bree herself instituted the practise.
 It has become code for "We surrender!".
 This will happen several times a day.

+In a private office beyond the secetarial poll (G7a) is Al Bear who is one of the few male members of this highly-gendered pool and unsurprisingly is the floor manager, although he is also technically in charge of the other staff on this level as well.
+Al is a big guy, of Maori background, with bushy beard, red-checked flanellette shirt, and spray-on jeans.
+He is also as camp as a row of tents.
+He and Bree get along very well, sharing all sorts of comical stories of internal office shenanigans and affairs; especially affairs.

 *Generic Secretarial Staff*

 Characteristic	Value	Bonus